 - Infrastructure: Ruins of houses, remains of the church, cemetery.

-- Access: Visits are permitted, but respect for the site is essential.
+- Access: Visits are permitted, but respect for the site is paramount.

 4: The Verdun Military Hospital

-An Abandoned Hospital The former military hospital of Verdun is a fascinating site, witness to the old military medical practices.
-Closed for decades, this place offers an atmosphere that is both disturbing and captivating.
+An Abandoned Hospital: The former military hospital in Verdun is a fascinating site, a testament to past military medical practices.
+Closed for decades, this place offers an atmosphere that is both unsettling and captivating.

 Site Features